pentandra/lifepreserver/content/blog/introducing-research-cases/index.markdown

 peer review is a one-time ordeal.
 Researchers are incentivized to hold back until they have everything figured out to increase their chances of getting published.
-The commercialization of research and the journal publication industry has only exacerbated the problem.
+The commercialization of research and the journal publication industry have only exacerbated the problem.

 <figure id="fig:ivorytowers" class="img" property="schema:image" resource="#ivorytowers" typeof="schema:ImageObject">
   <img property="schema:contentUrl" src="ivory_towers.jpg" class="static" alt="The Hawksmoor Towers of All Souls College, University of Oxford" />